Wheelchairs for Seniors: Shopping Tips and Medicare Coverage Answers

 If a wheelchair is medically necessary and your older adult has Medicare Part B, it could be partly or completely covered.

 Wheelchairs are considered durable medical equipment (DME).
-That means getting Medicare to cover it requires a written order from a doctor and rental or purchase directly from an approved DME provider.
+That means getting Medicare to cover it requires a written order from a doctor and renting or purchasing it directly from an approved DME provider.

 To help your older adult get the wheelchair that best suits their needs, talk with their doctor and research the different types available.

-You may also want to look for a local DME company that’s Medicare approved.
-And, if there are any questions about coverage, call Medicare at 1-800-MEDICARE to find out.
+You may also want to look for a local DME company that’s Medicare-approved.
+And if you have any questions about coverage, call Medicare at 1-800-MEDICARE to find out.

 Recommended for you: